Car door: Suicide

 A suicide door is hinged on its trailing edge.
 The term "suicide door" was coined due to the potential for the door to fly open when the latch was released while the car was in motion.

 Scissor

 Scissor doors rotate vertically upward and are hinged at or near the end of the windshield.
-They are used in Lamborghinis, Alfa Romeos, and other brands.
+They are typically used in certain luxury cars, most prominently used by Lamborghini.

 Butterfly

 Butterfly doors are similar to scissor doors, but while scissor doors move up, butterfly doors also move outwards, which makes for easier entry/exit, and saves space.

 Gull-wing

 Gull-wing doors are hinged on their uppermost edge, at the roof rather than the side.
 They are so named because, when opened, the doors evoke the image of a seagull opening its wings.

 Swan

-Swan doors operate in a similar way to conventional car doors, but they open at an upward angle to helps to clear curbs, especially on lower sports cars.
+Swan doors operate in a similar way to conventional car doors, but they open at an upward angle to help clear curbs, especially on lower sports cars.